 Renewal of Financial Aid

 For a student to be considered for a renewal of financial aid, a new Free Application for Federal Student Aid (FAFSA) and supporting documents must be submitted for each academic year.
 The awarding of renewal aid is subject to the same considerations used in awarding all previous financial assistance.
-If you do not meet federal eligibility requirements to be considered a citizen or eligible non-citizen, but have been classified as a Texas resident and are therefore eligible to pay the Texas in-state tuition rate, you must complete a paper version of the FAFSA.
+If you do not meet federal eligibility requirements to be considered a citizen or eligible non-citizen, but have been classified as a Texas resident and are therefore eligible to pay the Texas in-state tuition rate, you must complete a paper version of the FAFSA or the Texas Application for Student Financial Aid (TASFA) available to be downloaded and printed at www.collegeforalltexans.com.
 This must be submitted directly to the Office of Financial Aid.

 Revocation of Financial Aid